There is an Indian belief that everyone is in a house of four rooms:

 Or how about the people who live in their heads?
 They’re always thinking, doodling, plotting and planning.
 (I’m one of those people.)

-And it can be so tempting to do just one more thing, write one more paragraph, think something else, and forgo exercise or spiritual practice.
+And it can be so tempting to do just one more thing, write one more paragraph, learn something else, and forgo exercise or spiritual practice.

 Other people are intensely involved in their emotional life, measuring how they feel internally about everything that comes up.